-Applicants for an academic scholarship must submit a scholarship application online athttp://prattcc.edu/financial-information/scholarship-application.
+Applicants for an academic scholarship must submit a scholarship application online through the E-Central portal at http://prattcc.edu/financial-information/scholarship-application.
 Supporting documents include a transcript of high school grades and ACT results (recommended but not required).
 Scholarships covering tuition are limited to a maximum of 18 credit hours per semester, excluding athletic scholarships, performing arts, and rodeo which cover up to 21 credit hours (if they are enrolled in the PASS program).
 Full tuition and books scholarships do not cover fees or room/board and must be paid by the student.